jifunks/botany/README.md

 *(work in progress)*

 ## getting started
 botany is designed for unix-based systems.
-Clone into a local directory using `git clone https://github.com/jifunks/botany.git`.
+Clone into a local directory using `$ git clone https://github.com/jifunks/botany.git`.

-Run with `python botany.py`.
+Run with `$ python botany.py`.
 *Note - botany.py must initially be run by the user who cloned/unzipped botany.py - this initalizes the shared data file permissions.*